limistah/aleemisiaka.com/content/posts/when-to-use-puts-print-p-in-ruby.md

 ---
-title: When to use puts, print and p in Ruby
+title: When to use puts, print, and p in Ruby
 date: 2023-09-05
 tags: [Ruby, Variables, Software Development]
 excerpt: Distinguish by usage 3 different methods for printing in Ruby

 ---

 Usually, programming languages have methods for printing out variables.
 Ruby is not an exception.
-We will explore the 3 popular methods for printing variables in Ruby Programming language.
+We will explore the 3 popular methods for printing variables in the Ruby Programming language.

 ### The `print` method